Justin Wilcox (American football): 2025

+Firing

+Cal fired Wilcox with one game remaining in the 2025 season, shortly after getting blown out by archrival Stanford University by a score of 31–10 in the 128th Big Game.

+In his nine year tenure at Cal, Wilcox had losing records in conference play every season.

 Family

 Wilcox is the son of Dave Wilcox, an All-Pro linebacker for the San Francisco 49ers and a member of the Pro Football Hall of Fame.
 Inducted in 2000, he played 11 seasons in the National Football League (NFL), from 1964 to 1974, all with the 49ers.
 From Vale in eastern Oregon, Dave played college football at Boise Junior College, then transferred to Oregon in 1962.

 Justin's brother, Josh Wilcox, was three years ahead in school and played tight end for the Ducks and two seasons in the NFL with the New Orleans Saints.
 Justin's uncle John Wilcox also played in the NFL, in the early 1960s.